 Tracking can be used to create a more open or closed look to your typeface, depending on how much you adjust it.
 It can be helpful in creating a more unified look when working with multiple typefaces and sizes.

 Leading, on the other hand, is used to provide visual balance and clarity to longer pieces of text.
-It can also help create better readability by adjusting the leading size without changing the font size — great for making small type easier to read.
+It can also help create better readability by adjusting the leading size without changing the font size to make small text easier to read.

 Why do designers use leading?